Forensic Photography: Types and Applications

 The Indian SOCO kit standardises around full-frame DSLR or mirrorless bodies because the larger sensor captures more dynamic range and works better in low-light scenes than a crop sensor.
 The bodies most commonly listed in CFSL and state SFSL kits are the Nikon D850, the Canon EOS 5D Mark IV, and the Sony A7 series.
 Three lenses cover almost every shot: a 50 mm prime for general scene work, a 24 to 70 mm zoom for overall and mid-range, and a 60 to 100 mm macro for close-up evidence frames.
 A ring flash (or a twin-flash macro bracket) wraps light around the lens for shadow-free close-ups; a tripod plus spirit level and remote shutter prevents motion blur and keeps the sensor parallel to the evidence plane.

 Camera settings are dictated by evidentiary integrity rather than aesthetic preference.
-The standard SOCO settings, drilled in BPR&D and NFSU Gandhinagar training, are: full manual mode (not aperture priority, not auto), aperture f/8 to f/11 for depth-of-field across the evidence plane, ISO 100 to 400 to keep sensor noise low, shutter speed dictated by the scene light or by the tripod (1/60 second hand-held minimum, longer on tripod), white balance set manually using a grey card, and RAW capture (lossless, unprocessed) on the primary card with a JPEG backup on the second card.
+The standard SOCO settings established through BPR&D and NFSU Gandhinagar training are: full manual mode (not aperture priority, not auto), aperture f/8 to f/11 for depth-of-field across the evidence plane, ISO 100 to 400 to keep sensor noise low, shutter speed dictated by the scene light or by the tripod (1/60 second hand-held minimum, longer on tripod), white balance set manually using a grey card, and RAW capture (lossless, unprocessed) on the primary card with a JPEG backup on the second card.
 RAW capture is non-negotiable because evidentiary review may require re-processing exposure or white balance months later without re-shooting the scene, which is impossible.

 | Setting | Standard SOCO value | Why this value | What goes wrong otherwise |